Krutchen/SLMCLBA/LBH/README.md

 Secondary Lionheart - Method, integration, and code.

-datbot - For complaining about things he already "fixed" instead of actually helping the community fix them. #OpenSource

 Hadet - For convincing Secondary to make a git for LBHD

 Soapy Boi Gay Pink Dragon - For inspiring the creation of the Hansen, a community effort that has rallied support and development for this project and has allowed us to show off the capabilities of a directional armor system.